staqapp/contextio-ruby/README.md

 Provides a Ruby interface to [Context.IO](http://context.io).
 The general design was inspired by the wonderful [aws-sdk](https://github.com/aws/aws-sdk-ruby) gem.
 You start with an object that represents your account with Context.IO and then you deal with collections within that going forward.
-See the example, for more detail.
+Check out the example.

 ## Example